bcgov/zeva/openshift/templates/backup-container-2.0.0/README.md

 The Webhook integration feature is enabled by specifying the webhook URL, `WEBHOOK_URL`, in your configuration.
 It's recommended that you also provide values for `ENVIRONMENT_FRIENDLY_NAME` and `ENVIRONMENT_NAME`, so you can better identify the environment from which the messages originate and do things like produce links to the environment.

 The Webhook integration feature was built with Rocket.Chat in mind and an integration script for Rocket.Chat can be found in [rocket.chat.integration.js](./scripts/rocket.chat.integration.js).
-This script was developed to support the BC OpenShift Pathfinder environment and will format the notifications from the backup script into Rocket.Chat messages (examples below).
-If you provide values for the environment name (`ENVIRONMENT_FRIENDLY_NAME` and `ENVIRONMENT_NAME`) hyperlinks will be added to the messages to link you to the pathfinder project console.
+This script was developed to support the BC OpenShift environment and will format the notifications from the backup script into Rocket.Chat messages (examples below).
+If you provide values for the environment name (`ENVIRONMENT_FRIENDLY_NAME` and `ENVIRONMENT_NAME`) hyperlinks will be added to the messages to link you to the project console.

 Sample Message: